git-town/git-town/website/src/commands/kill.md

 > _git town kill [branch-name]_

-The _kill_ command deletes non-perennial branches from the local and remote repository and updates associated proposals.
-It does not delete perennial branches.
+The _kill_ command deletes non-perennial branches from the local and remote repository and updates proposals of child branches of the killed branch.
+It does not remove perennial branches.

 ### Positional arguments